 Rollover Requirement Example

-For example, you could wager the entire $1,000 of site credit on a single game.
+For example, you could wager the entire $1,000 of bonus bets on a single game.
 If you win, you can then withdraw the winnings.
 If you lose, you’re out of luck and would have no money left in your account unless you initially deposited more than the cap of the bonus, in which case you would just be left with whatever amount you deposited over the cap.

 Playthrough Requirement vs Rollover Requirement